 Although 'first-hand' information can be gained from other people who have visited a site, this is a 'second best' option.
-The greater the potential risks of the location and the activity, then the weaker this option becomes.
-Prior knowledge of a venue or a pre visit will always remain best practice.
+The greater the potential risks of the location and the activity, then the practice.

 Dynamic Risk Assessments:

 These are judgements made during the visit.
 Adjustments to the visit plan should be made if there are any unexpected circumstances, such as changes in the weather or pupil sickness etc. They are based on the experience, training and qualification of the staff team but must always be informed by the generic and visit specific assessments - they are not an excuse for throwing planning away and thinking on your feet.